sjyk/Assigment-2022/README.md

 To be released on November 16th, 2022.

-# Remove for Assignment 1.
+# Remove for Assignment 0.
 - TODO: Figure out how well we can predict arrival time or departure time.
+- Departure delay with basic regression:
+- Departure delay with time series information:
+- Arrival delay with basic regression
+- Arrival delay with time series information:

 ## Dataset
 **TODO**